Opendigitalradio/ODR-AudioEnc/README.md

 of the Fraunhofer FDK AAC code from Android, patched for 960-transform to do DAB+ broadcast encoding.

-The main tool is the *dabplus-enc* encoder, which can encode from a file (raw or wav) or from an ALSA source to a file or a pipe, and to a ZeroMQ output compatible with ODR-DabMux.
+The main tool is the *dabplus-enc* encoder, which can read audio from a file (raw or wav), from an ALSA source or from JACK, and encode to a file, a pipe, or to a ZeroMQ output compatible with ODR-DabMux.

 The ALSA input supports experimental sound card clock drift compensation, that can compensate for imprecise sound card clocks.

+The JACK input does not automatically connect to anything.
+The encoder runs at the rate defined by the system clock, and therefore sound card clock drift compensation is also used.

 *dabplus-enc* includes support for DAB MOT Slideshow and DLS, written by [CSP](http://rd.csp.it).